-In casual American English, "I forgot to take out the trash before the truck came by" sounds like "ahy fer-GAHT tuh TAYK OWT dhuh TRASH buh-FOR dhuh TRUHK KAYM bahy".
-Several things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "I forgot to take out the trash before the truck came by" as "ahy fer-GAHT tuh TAYK OWT dhuh TRASH buh-FOR dhuh TRUHK KAYM bahy" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+You'll hear it on trash and again on truck — and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.